 In a recent statement, University of Lethbridge President Michael J. Mahon confirmed that Hall “does not speak on behalf of the University or its faculty, staff and students.”

 In the video, Hall accuses B’nai Brith of “taking control” of the University of Lethbridge’s administration and of advancing its own political agenda.
-Hall has previously charged B’nai Brith with abusing “Jewish victimhood” and of “policing citizens for supposed thought crimes and speech crimes.”
+Hall has previously charged (page does not exist) B’nai Brith with abusing “Jewish victimhood” and of “policing citizens for supposed thought crimes and speech crimes.”

 Hall also suggests that his suspension from the university is somehow an “assault” on tenured professors across Canada, blaming the “organized Zionist lobby” of “breaking down the structural basis for free and open discussion” on campus.